Anthony is an accomplished "Minecraft" builder who enjoys sharing tips and workarounds with other gamers online.

 - Redstone (optional)

-If you look at the image above, you can see that the television itself is 2x4 blocks, meaning eight blocks altogether.
-To create a working, lighted television, here's what you do.
+If you look at the image above, you can see that the television itself is 2 x 4 blocks, meaning eight blocks altogether.
+To create a working, lighted television, here's what you need to do:

 There are many ways to make tables.
-In this Hub I will show you two.
-The picture below shows one.
-(And don't worry, these tables work even if it's not version 1.8)
+In this article, I will show you two.
+Don't worry, these tables work even if you're not using version 1.8.

 - 1 pressure plate